point-and-click MD5, SHA1 and BLAKE2 hashing for Windows..

 As well as being able to verify MD5, SHA1 and BLAKE2 hashes, even mixed up in the same file, checksum can also create such a file, if you so desire.
 At any rate, if you start using BLAKE2 or SHA1 hashes some day, you can keep your old MD5 hashes handy, inside your

 The single, unified hash extension gives us not only the freedom to effortlessly upgrade algorithms at any time, without having to handle yet-another-file-type, but also the ability to easily store output from multiple hashing algorithms inside a single

 .hash file.
 Welcome to multi-hashing, which will doubtless have security benefits, to boot (a multi-hash is simply collision-proof).

 If you do a lot of hashing, you will know that it's an intensive process, and relatively slow.
 Well, checksum is fast, lightning fast.

 Even on my old desktop (a lowly 1.3GHz, where checksum was initially developed) it would rip through a 100MB file in under one second.
-The latest checksum can crunch data faster than any hard drive can supply it.
+The latest checksum can crunch data faster than any hard drive or even SSD can supply it.
 Hashing your average album or TV episode is instantaneous.